Beauty Revealed

 Beauty Revealed is an 1828 self-portrait by the American artist Sarah Goodridge.
 Depicting only the artist's bared breasts surrounded by white cloth, the 6.7 by 8 cm painting, originally backed with paper, is now in a modern frame.
 Goodridge, aged forty when she completed the watercolor portrait miniature on a piece of ivory, presented the breasts as youthful and individualized.
 She employed a frontal view that showed only the area from the collarbone to just underneath the breasts, thereby anonymizing the portrait.

 Goodridge gave the portrait to statesman Daniel Webster, who was a frequent subject and possibly a lover, following the death of his wife; she may have intended to provoke him into marrying her.
-Although Webster married someone else, his family held onto the portrait until the 1980s, when it was auctioned at Christie's and acquired by Gloria and Richard Manney in 1981.
-The painting was acquired by the Metropolitan Museum of Art in 2006.
+Although Webster married someone else, his family held onto the portrait until the 1980s, when it was auctioned at Christie's.
+Purchased by Gloria and Richard Manney in 1981, the painting was acquired by the Metropolitan Museum of Art in 2006.
 It has been read as a work of erotica, as well as an expression of the artist's confident sexuality.